Canva Design Systems: How to Set Up and Use Canva Brand Kit

 Here are some Canva tips to help you set up your brand kit in Canva for you to easily access all your brand assets and brand style guide without costing you hours a week!

-Create a Brand Color Palette Before You Start
+Create a Brand Colour Palette Before You Start

-If you’re building your brand from scratch, spend time getting your colors right.
+If you’re building your brand from scratch, spend time getting your colours right.
 Use tools like:

 • Coolors.co for palette generation